andrewacashner/hearingfaithms/chapters/chapter-3.md

 heart" (Lk 2:19).
-If the goal of Christmas music in seventeenth-century Puebla and Seville was to echo those historical voices of Christmas and provoke the same kind of awestruck wonder, then this justifies poets and chapelmasters' efforts to impress and even confound hearers through ingenious auditory artistry.
+If the goal of Christmas music in seventeenth-century Puebla and Seville was to echo those historical voices of Christmas and provoke the same kind of awestruck wonder, then we can understand the efforts of poets and chapelmasters (and the institutions that paid them) to impress and even confound hearers through ingenious auditory artistry.
 Listeners' relationship to a villancico like *Voces, las de la capilla* would mirror their relationship to the mysterious and logic-defying theology of the
 Incarnation: those who understood little could still be amazed greatly; those